-I have been working on a compact, high-quality source of entangled photons in collaboration with Paul Kwiat’s group at the University of Illinois at Urbana-Champaign.
-I spent a sabbatical with Andrew White’s group at the University of Queensland where I worked on several experiments involving quantum computation, complementarity, and weak values.
-An article for a general audience that describes some of this work can be found here: https://www.quantamagazine.org/20160119-time-entanglement/
+I also have an ongoing collaboration with Paul Kwiat’s group at the University of Illinois at Urbana-Champaign.
+I have also spent two sabbaticals at Prof. Kwiat’s lab and at Prof. Andrew White’s group at the University of Queensland.
+I help Paul mostly with QKD projects and entangled photon sources and I help Andrew with quantum computation, complementarity, and weak values.
+An article for a general audience that describes some of the latter work can be found here: https://www.quantamagazine.org/20160119-time-entanglement/

 Past students have worked on calculating distributions of “short-time Lyapunov exponents.”
 Yes, this is an oxymoron, but it is the most succinct way of describing the short-time exponential divergence of trajectories.
 By adjusting the time over which a “Lyapunov exponent” is calculated, we gain more detailed information about the sensitivity of the system on different time scales.

 I have a project that involves a calculation of level curves of the Wigner distribution function for the square barrier potential.
 This should give some insight to semiclassical tunneling.